Funeral Costs on The Increase

 You can choose a set plan or we can create a bespoke plan to suit your individual priorities.

-Your funeral will be provided by one of our local, independent funeral directors, but if you move away you can transfer your plan through a network of professional firms across the UK.
+Your funeral will be provided by one of our local, independent funeral directors in Dorset, but if you move away you can transfer your plan through a network of professional firms across the UK.

 • To beat rising funeral costs.